 In 2012, the Trust for Public Land purchased 1,732 acres of land from the Galbraith Estate, near Wahiawa, and transferred the land to two Hawaii public agencies.
 ADC received 1,200 acres and the Office of Hawaiian Affairs (OHA) received the 500 acres surrounding Kukaniloko, the royal birthing site.
 Today, ADC owns or manages nearly 4,000 acres on Oahu.
-The properties can only be used for agriculture.
+The properties can only be used for agriculture or agriculture-related activities.